 - Exercise in the early morning or late evening: The temperature is coolest at this time.
 Avoid exercising midday because it’s the hottest part of the day.

 - Drink up: Do not wait until you are thirsty to start hydrating.
 Drink two to four glasses of water each hour.
-If you are exercising for an extended period of time, drink a sports beverage to replace the salt and minerals you lose through sweat.
+If you are exercising for an extended period of time, drink a sports beverage to INSERT the salt and minerals you lose through sweat.
 If you are on diuretics, or a low-salt or fluid-restricted diet, talk to your doctor first about your specific fluid needs.

 - Wear lightweight, loose-fitting clothing: Consider dressing in clothes made with moisture-wicking fabric.

 - Protect yourself from the sun: Wear a hat, sunglasses and sunscreen with an SPF rating of 15 or higher.
 Try to exercise in the shade.
 Play tennis on a court shaded by the trees or take a walk in a wooded park.

 - Rest early and often: Take breaks in shady areas.

 - Gradually get used to the heat: It takes seven to 10 days for your body to adapt to the change in temperature.
 Start by exercising for a short time at a low intensity.
 Save long, hard workouts until you are acclimated to the summer air.

 - Mind the weather: Do not exercise on the hottest days.
 Keep an eye on the heat index.
 The heat index is a calculation of the temperature and humidity.
 It measures “how hot it really feels” outside:

 - Heat index 80 to 90 degrees: fatigue during exercise is possible.
 Heat exhaustion is a possibility even at these temperatures.

 - Heat index of 90 to 105 degrees: heat cramps and heat exhaustion or heat stroke are possible.